From the light curves of Long Period Variables to their evolution along the AGB: Discussion and conclusion

 We spotted a few cases that raise questions: DH Cyg seems to be a good HBB candidate and its spectrum deserves being inspected accordingly.
 The light curve of W Hya suggests that the star is Tc-rich rather than Tc-poor, possibly revealing that it already experienced significant TDU events, however not strong enough to produce a detectable technetium signal.
 T Ari is known to have a Tc-poor spectrum but its light curve displays the features usually displayed by the curves of carbon-rich stars; together with U CMi, its light curve profile has a very large $W$ parameter, challenging interpretation.
 T UMi is another well-known puzzling case of a Tc-poor star and the inspection of its light curve confirms its peculiarity.
 Finally, inspection of its light curve has also confirmed the well- known oddity of the behaviour of VX Sgr.

 In summary, the present study has significantly clarified the picture that had been sketched in Paper I. In particular it has offered a detailed description of the relation between stellar parameters and the properties of the light curves of the Table \ref{tab1} (Mno) sample and it has revealed a clear distinction between the curves of the Table \ref{tab3} and Table \ref{tab4} samples, which had been previously unnoticed.
 It has suggested that their evolution follows two different paths in the parameter space, the former possibly implying a transition out of the regime of stable pulsation.
 However, it has raised many questions which remain unanswered and the interpretations that it has suggested are far from being ascertained.
 It should serve as a guideline for future observations and analyses, which would hopefully help with progressing with the general understanding of the issues that have been addressed.
+In particular, a detailed study of the shape of the ascending branches of the light curves would probably help with clarifying some of the issues that are still unclear and the consideration of light curves from different sources, such as OGLE and ASAS-SN, would be welcome.
 It makes one feel that light curves still carry messages and information that we have not yet been able to decrypt.